sf-wdi-24/rails_bog_app/README.md

 end
 ```

-At this point, you've created all the RESTful routes, implemented controller methods for each route, and made views for index, show, new, and edit.
+At this point, you've created all the RESTful routes, implemented controller actions for each route, and made views for index, show, new, and edit.
 You've also created the model in the database and manually tested that everything works.

 #CONGRATULATIONS!
 You have created a Bog App!
 Take a break, you look *Swamped*!